astronomer/docs/learn/airflow-advanced-cluster-policies.md

 :::

-### Pod mutation hook
+### Pod policy

 This policy is applicable to Kubernetes Pod created at runtime when using the `KubernetesPodOperator` or `KubernetesExecutor`.
-This is a policy function that allows altering an `kubernetes.client.models.V1Pod` object before Airflow passes it to the Kubernetes client for scheduling.
+You can implement this policy using `pod_mutation_hook` function.
+This is a policy function that allows altering a `kubernetes.client.models.V1Pod` object before Airflow passes it to the Kubernetes client for scheduling.
+It takes a Pod object `pod` as a parameter.
+Note that this cluster policy is available only from Aiflow version `2.6`.

 For instance, one could use this to alter the resources for a Pod or to add sidecar or init containers to every worker pod launched.
 Astro, however, does not allow adding init or sidecar containers.
 [Astro](https://www.astronomer.io/docs/astro/deployment-metrics) provides advanced logging, metrics collection, and multiple ways to manage your environment without the need to run separate containers to collect stats or apply environment settings.